aldanor/qoi-rust/README.md

 qoi-fast         3026.68      4304.26        411.2        289.2
 ```

+Benchmarks have also been run for all of the other Rust implementations
+of QOI for comparison purposes and, at the time of writing this document,
+this library proved to be the fastest one by a noticeable margin.

 ### `no_std`

 This crate supports `no_std` mode.
 By default, std is enabled via the `std`